gohugoio/hugo/content/en/content-management/markdown-attributes.md

 [global HTML attributes]: https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes

-The attribute list consists of one or more key/value pairs, separated by spaces or commas, wrapped by braces.
+The attribute list consists of one or more key-value pairs, separated by spaces or commas, wrapped by braces.
 You must quote string values that contain spaces.
 Unlike HTML, boolean attributes must have both key and value.

 For example: